bryanpb11/EspnFantasyApiWrapper/README.md

 # EspnFantasyApiWrapper
-The EspnFantasyApiWrapper repo is built in .NET/C# and contains wrappers to call into the ESPN fantasy sports APIs to pull various data.
+The ESPN Fantasy API Wrapper repo is built in .NET/C# and contains wrappers to call into the ESPN fantasy sports APIs to pull various data.
 This solution is currently built for the fantasy baseball endpoints (focusing on a H2H points league) and schemas but can be easily extended to support other fantasy sports.
 Future development plans TBD.
 Currently working on a separate project with ML.NET to use the stats from this project to make predictions for the upcoming season.

 ## Features
 - Scrape raw fantasy team data/stats and player data/stats from the ESPN API.